Limit linear series: combinatorial theory: Overview

-The question of the existence of harmonic morphisms to metric trees is thoroughly studied by Draisma and Vargas~\cite{DV21, DV21bis}, and by Cool and Draisma~\cite{CD18}.
-It would be interesting to make a link between combinatorial linear series introduced in this paper and these works.
+The question of the existence of harmonic morphisms to metric trees of smallest degree, called \emph{geometric gonality}, is thoroughly studied by Draisma and Vargas~\cite{DV21}, and by Cool and Draisma~\cite{CD18}.
+The above theorem provides an algebraic characterization of geometric gonality, as the least integer $d$ such that the metric graph admits a $\g^1_d$, see~\cite{DV21bis} and the references there for the gonality of metric graphs.